 In some instances, the Operator may have also enabled third party services that may use additional cookies.
 The Operator is responsible for notifying you of these additional cookies.

-This Privacy Statement does not apply to third party websites or digital services which may be linked to from content published by either Harvest or the Operator.
+This Privacy Statement does not apply to third party websites or digital services which may be linked to from content published by either Social Pinpoint or the Operator.
 We recommend you read the privacy statement of the relevant service when you access these sites.

 How do we use your information?

 Social Pinpoint may access the information collected by the Operator (personal or otherwise) in order to:

 allow you to access the service

 send you updates and information where you have consented or would reasonably expect to receive them

 maintain our licenced software